nfnth/nfnth/README.md

 Visit the [UR.Land](https://ur.land) map and explore a continent filled with amazing peoples and lands.

-- Create the ultimate profile
+- Create an ultimate profile
 - Control territory, write land treaties, and share strategy

+All nomads may wander our land as free!

 Read our manifest, the [Civilian's Complex manifest](https://github.com/nfnth/nfnth/blob/master/doc/CC.md), also available to [purchase]().